 A megapixel is 1 million pixels.
 Pixels are small squares that are put together like pieces of a puzzle or mosaic to create your photographs.
 The resolution of your image will be determined in large part by how many of these tiny squares are packed together in a small space.

-An 8-megapixel camera (8MP) would have roughly eight million tiny squares of information per inch while a camera phone at 1.5 megapixels (1.5MP) would only have one and a half millions squares of information in an inch.
+An 8-megapixel camera (8MP) would have roughly eight million tiny squares of information per inch while a camera phone at 1.5 megapixels (1.5MP) would only have one and a half million squares of information in an inch.

 What That Means for Your Photos